Review: Redwood Massacre: Annihilation (2020)

 Redwood Massacre Annihilation is, as you may have guessed, writer/director David Ryan Keith’s (Ghosts of Darkness) sequel to his 2014 slasher The Redwood Massacre.
 It was a Scottish take on Hatchet, with its sadistic masked killer taking out a group of campers as well as some random passers-by.
 It was one of the better recent slashers, and very quickly a sequel was promised.
 It may have taken a bit longer than expected, but now it’s here.

 The film opens with a prologue that shows The Burlap Killer (Benjamin Selway) in the process of killing what looks like the population of a small town.
 That’s followed by the death of the first film’s final girl, but at the hands of a different psychopath.

 The rather familiar looking Max (Damien Puckler, Chase, Death Racers) convinces best-selling author Tom Dempsey (Jon Campling, Kingsglaive: Final Fantasy XV, Curse of the Witching Tree) to follow his book on the killer up with an expedition to find him.
 Tom has plenty of motivation to find him, he lost a daughter to the killer.

-Now, along with his other daughter Laura (Danielle Harris, Between the Darkness, Camp Cold Brook), Jen (Tevy Poe) and Gus (Gary Kasper, The Butchers) he’s going back.
+Now, along with his other daughter Laura (Danielle Harris, Between the Darkness, Camp Cold Brook), Jen (Tevy Poe, The Djinn) and Gus (Gary Kasper, The Butchers, Army of One) he’s going back.
 To look in the one place they couldn’t before, an abandoned RAF facility.

 Still, Redwood Massacre: Annihilation is a mostly well-done slasher.
 It stumbles a bit at the end, but it delivers suspense, gore and a few surprises along the way.
 Uncork’d Entertainment will release it to DVD and Digital on October 20th.
 You can check the film’s Facebook page for more information.